paulbrodner/paulbrodner.github.io/_posts/2022-05-06-sqlite-and-nodejs-for-storing-test-metadata.md

   }
 }
 ```
-To simplify things I've created one [app.js](https://github.com/paulbrodner/api_node_template/blob/master/app.js) to handle all my REST functionalities in one place. (this can be enhanced further more)
+To simplify things, I've created one [app.js](https://github.com/paulbrodner/api_node_template/blob/master/app.js) to handle all my REST functionalities in one place. (this can be enhanced further more)

 ##### 2) can store data to a database
 For database I will go with [SQLite](https://www.sqlite.org/index.html) because it is fast, self-contained and high-reliable.